 Find even more Arizona boating lakes in the high desert.
 For example, Lake Mead>

-San Carlos Reservoir - The drawback is getting required permit from the San Carlos Apaches.
-Get it in Peridot at Basha's or Wildlife/Rec Office.
-The lake's on their native lands.
+The drawback is getting the required permit from the San Carlos Apaches.
+Get it in Peridot at Basha’s or Wildlife/Rec Office.
+The lake is on their native lands.

 The advantages are you’ll have the lake nearly to yourself off-times.
 Many dirt roads lead to the water’s edge for launching.

 Even gulls & pelicans are seen here, with over 19,000 acre-feet.
-It's a fabulous fishing lake.
-Best times are in Spring & Autumn.1
+It’s a fabulous fishing lake.
+The best times are in Spring & Autumn.1

-Peña Blanca Lake - Spring fed, pristine lake, suitable for year-round trips at 4000' elevation.
-It's oasis like!1
+Spring-fed, pristine lake, suitable for year-round trips at 4000′ elevation.
+It’s oasis-like!1

 Non-motorized boating, or max 8hp limit.
 Boat ramp & fishing piers.
 NO live bait fish, if angling.

-For further enjoyment, take the lakeshore trail, it's a wonderful birding area.
-There's nice picnic areas, too.
+For further enjoyment, take the lakeshore trail, it’s a wonderful birding area.
+There are nice picnic areas, too.